nicolo-felicioni/nicolo-felicioni.github.io/_pages/about.md

 I am a final-year Ph.D. student in Computer Science at [Politecnico di Milano](https://www.polimi.it/), where I work under the supervision of Prof. Paolo Cremonesi.
 My research focuses on developing and evaluating AI agents that can safely and effectively interact with the real world.

 Research Interests
 ---

 My research lies at the intersection of AI Agents, Multi-Armed Bandits, and Large Language Models.
 I am particularly interested in:
+- Decision-making with Large Language Models
+- Uncertainty estimation in Large Language Models
 - Off-Policy Evaluation and Learning for AI agents
-- Decision-making with Large Language Models
-- Uncertainty estimation in machine Large Models
-- Applications to recommendation systems and human-AI interaction
+- Applications to recommendation systems and personalization

 Selected Publications
 ---